 Good nutrition is important to help you recover from side effects.
 Eating well gives you energy and helps your body heal and fight off infection.
 It can also give you a sense of well-being.

 Since eating when you don't feel good can be hard, a dietitian can help you find ways to get the nutrients you need during treatment.

 Will Radiation Make Me Tired?

 Everyone has a different level of energy, so radiation affects each person differently.
 Many people feel fatigued after several weeks of treatment.
-Most often, this is a mild feeling of being tired.
-But some people feel more fatigued and need to change their daily routines.
+Most often, this is mild.
+But some people feel more tired and may need to change their daily routines.